How to Make Pumpkin Spice Whipped Body Butter: Easy Fall DIY Recipe

 If it’s too soft and soupy after whipping, chill for another 10 minutes and whip again.
 If it’s too firm, whip in 1–2 teaspoons more carrier oil.

-If you’d like a festive touch, sprinkle in a little bit of orange mica and whip again until fully blended.
-This gives your butter a beautiful, warm fall glow.
+If you’d like a festive touch, sprinkle in a little bit of orange mica over the whipped mixture and whip again until fully blended.
+This gives the butter a beautiful, warm fall glow.

 Mica adds a soft, fall tint without staining skin when used sparingly.